Coloradans rush to pick up free KN95 masks

 He also made it clear that he's glad Arapahoe Libraries could be a part of the distribution and that the state is providing these free masks because clearly there is a high demand.

-An important note: The above list provided by the governor's office originally indicated that the Denver Public Library (DPL) system will be distributing masks the public.
-However, the library said otherwise.
+An important note: The above list provided by the governor's office indicates that the Denver Public Library (DPL) system will be distributing masks the public.
+However, the library says otherwise.
 In an email to Rocky Mountain PBS, library spokesperson Erika Martinez said DPL ordered KN95 masks from the state.
 Those masks were for staff, not the public, Martinez said.

 "We want to support our community and the State efforts but our team is still working on ironing out the operational needs and understanding what it would take for our organization to distribute masks," Martinez said, adding that people should pick up masks from other distribution sites on the list.

-In an email response to Rocky Mountain PBS with several questions, Kristen Stewart, media relations specialist with Colorado Department of Public Health and Environment, said the state delivered 82,500 KN95 and 226,000 surgical masks to distribution points on Tuesday and is shipping more Wednesday.
-Stewart also encouraged people to check the website for the locations listed or call the Colorado Covid-19 hotline at 1-877-CO VAX CO (1-877-268-2926) to find a location near you.
-She emphasized only those sites opted-in to the program.
+In an email response to Rocky Mountain PBS with several questions, Kristen Stewart, Media Relations Specialist with CDPHE said the state delivered 82,500 KN95 and 226,000 surgical masks to distribution points on Tuesday and is shipping more Wednesday.
+The statement also encouraged people to check the website for the locations listed or call the Colorado Covid-19 hotline at 1-877-CO VAX CO (1-877-268-2926) to find a location near you.
+They emphasized only those sites opted-in to the program.

 A couple metro area fire districts clarified on social media they are not on the above list.
 They were never apart of the list; but nonetheless, they are receiving phone calls from people asking if they have masks.